 If an employer does not pay the registration fee by payment deadline, the employer partnership team reserves the right to cancel the employer’s event registration/booth space and suspend the employer’s ability to participate in future career events.

 Professional Skills Events

 If it is necessary to cancel your commitment to a Mock Interview or a Dining with Professionals event, please find a replacement from your organization.
-If you are unable to do this, please contact the Career Services office as soon as possible.
+If you are unable to do this, please contact the Career & Professional Development office as soon as possible.
 Early cancellation will allow time to find alternate employers.